 The Maritime Cluster Northern Germany founded the specialist group Maritime Safety and Security.
 One aim is to identify issues and future hot spots in the field of maritime safety and security as well as to initiate innovative projects.
-The specialist group supplements existing programmes and projects from other institutions and associations and aims to promote colloboration and cooperations between the individual stakeholders.
+The specialist group supplements existing programmes and projects from other institutions and associations and aims to promote collaboration and cooperation between the individual stakeholders.

 Founding of the specialist group Yacht and Boat Building

-For the first time the Maritime Cluster Northern Germany organized the fair MEER KONTAKTE for the maritime industry.
+For the first time, the Maritime Cluster Northern Germany organised the trade fair MEER KONTAKTE for the maritime industry.
 A total of 105 MCN member companies from all five Northern German federal states demonstrated on their stands how diverse and innovative the maritime industry is.
-In addition to the fair, the MEER KONTAKTE offered its visitors an interesting frame programme.
+In addition to the fair, MEER KONTAKTE offered its visitors a number of interesting accompanying programmes.

-Annual General Meeting and Network Meeting: Looking back at nearly one year of acitivity as an association
+Annual general meeting and network meeting: Looking back at nearly one year of activity as an association

-Nearly six month have passed since the transnational project Maritime Cluster Northern Germany has been completely transformed into an association.
+Nearly six months have passed since the cross-state project Maritime Cluster Northern Germany (MCN) has been completely transformed into an association.
 A lot has happened since then.
-At the Annual General Meeting held on May 30, 2017 in Jork, the Executive Board and the Management reported on the activities of the cluster and the plans for 2018.
-The subsequent network meeting gave guests the opportunity to learn more about the current projects of the association and to get involved across the industry network.
+At the annual general meeting the executive board and the management reported on the activities of the cluster and the plans for 2018.

-Registration of the MCN e.
-V. at the Registry Court
+Registration of MCN e.
+V. at the registry court

-There was great support at the inaugural meeting of the MCN e.
-V. on 21 April 2016 in Hamburg when 146 players from maritime science and industry came together with representatives of the five federal states to lay the cornerstone for the continuation of the MCN project which was set to expire at the end of 2016.
-From 1st January 2017, the project will become an independent association.
+There was great support at the inaugural meeting of MCN e.
+V. on 21 April 2016 in Hamburg when 146 players from maritime science and industry came together with representatives of the five federal states to lay the cornerstone for the continuation of the MCN project, which was set to expire at the end of 2016.
+From 1 January 2017 onward, the project will become an independent association.
 The inaugural meeting elected Professor Dr.-Ing.
 Holger Watter of the Flensburg University of Applied Sciences as its chairman.

 MCN launches into a new funding phase

-For the continuation of the "Maritime Cluster Northern Germany (MCN)" for initial three further years, the Minister of Economic Affairs, Reinhard Meyer, handed over a grant approval of 400,000 Euros to the MCN project initiator, the company Wirtschaftsförderung- und Technologie-Transfer Schleswig-Holstein GmbH (WTSH).
+To continue the "Maritime Cluster Northern Germany (MCN)" for initially three further years, the Minister of Economic Affairs Reinhard Meyer hands over a grant approval of 400,000 euros to the MCN project initiator Wirtschaftsförderung- und Technologie-Transfer Schleswig-Holstein GmbH (WTSH).

 Evaluation confirms that MCN is well on track

-The evaluation found that in the relatively short time of its existence the MCN had undergone a highly positive development with a whole set of presentable results to show and the first positive effects in terms of improving the competitiveness of the industry.
+The evaluation found that in the relatively short time of its existence, MCN had undergone a highly positive development with a whole set of presentable results to show for as well as the first positive impact in terms of improving the competitiveness of the industry.

 MCN welcomes its 100th Member

-During his visit to the Ships, Machinery and Marine Technology (SMM) international trade fair on 5 September, the Minister for Economics Reinhard Meyer welcomed the Flensburger Schiffbau Gesellschaft mbh & Co.KG (FSG), the Flensburg-based shipbuilding firm, as the 100th company to join the MCN.
+During his visit to the Ships, Machinery and Marine Technology (SMM) international trade fair on 5 September, the Minister for Economics Reinhard Meyer welcomes the Flensburger Schiffbau Gesellschaft mbh & Co.KG (FSG), the Flensburg-based shipbuilding firm, as the 100th company to join MCN.

 MCN – All Hands on Deck

-Apart from Kiel, the MCN also opens offices in Hamburg and Elsfleth and starts to gather speed with three regional offices in Hamburg, Lower Saxony and Schleswig-Holstein.
-In May the official inaugural event was held in the Maritime Museum in Hamburg with over 200 guests in attendance.
+In addition to Kiel, MCN also opens offices in Hamburg and Elsfleth and starts to pick up speed with three regional offices in Hamburg, Lower Saxony and Schleswig-Holstein.
+In May, the official inaugural event is held in the Maritime Museum in Hamburg with over 200 guests in attendance.